csswizardry/csswizardry.github.com/_posts/2014-08-05-advice-to-budding-front-end-developers.md

 present themselves at any time, and it’s nice to be able to take them.

-This is also just a generally great habit to get into as a developer as well—I’ve basically just described the differences between Waterfall and Agile methodologies.
+This is also just a generally great habit to get into as a developer as well — I’ve basically just described the differences between Waterfall and Agile methodologies.
 The ability to accommodate change is a great quality for a web developer.